mojontwins/MK1_NES/examples/12_espitene/README.md

-# Espinete Bad
+# Espitene

-A rather interesting port of Sonic Bad (which originally runs on a rather modified MK2 engine) using only "legal" techniques to expand functionality, i.e., code injection points, even a 100% custom module.
+A rather interesting port of Sonic Bad (which originally runs on a rather modified MK2 engine) using only "legal" techniques to expand functionality, i.e., code injection points, even a couple of custom modules.

 # How I made this

 One of the things I like about **AGNES** is that it's fun (well, at least for me) thinking about how to implement what you have in mind using what the engine offers. **Sonic Bad** was a joke game which tried to mimmick the gameplay in Sonic (well, kind of).
-It has those gameplay items:
+It had these gameplay items:

 * The main character has low acceleration, low friction, but high max speed.
 * The main character collects rings, which are part of the background.
 The game has to remember which rings have been already collected.
 Luckily **AGNES** supports this, using the unused nametable to store which tiles have been "got" in each screen.